 Based on a novel by Ivan Turgenev

-Stage adaptation, directing, choreography: Yehezkel Lazarov
+Stage adaptation, directing, set design: Yehezkel Lazarov

 "It's all romanticism, nonsense, rottenness, art.
 I'd better go to my frogs…”

-Set design: Zohar Shoef
+Set planing: Zohar Shoef

 Lighting Design: Nadav Barnea

 Assistant director for speech: Yoni Lucas

 Video-directing: Yehezkel Lazarov

 The novel by Ivan Turgenev written nearly 160 years ago caused a revolution in the 19th century and remained modern in the 21st.

 A classic is something that one rereads.
 And one rereads what is important here and now.
 The great writers of the past increasingly come to the aid of those, who are looking for solutions of today's problems, or - if you look even wider - for those, who seek the meaning of life.